vipulnaik/diet-exercise-health/notes/best-practices-around-fasting.md

   hours after a fast or after last-experienced soreness.
 Go for vegan probiotic yogurt instead.

+  NOTE: Don't resume in the same meal as resuming walnuts, so as to be able to isolate any adverse effects of resuming.
+Stagger the resumption into separate meals and, if possible, into separate days.

 * Walnuts: The sharp edges of the nuts could irritate an already inflamed esophagus.
 Walnuts should be avoided for about 48 hours after a fast or after last-experienced soreness.

+  NOTE: Don't resume in the same meal as resuming walnuts, so as to be able to isolate any adverse effects of resuming.
+Stagger the resumption into separate meals.

 * Oil: I don't generally have standalone oil anyway, but this avoidance can be interpreted in terms of avoiding oil-rich portions